 ND filter is another great tool in photography!
 ND stands for Neutral Density.
-ND filters are dark and effectively allows you to reduce the exposure, whether shutter speed or aperture value.
-For example, if you are shooting on a very bright day and want a wide open f stop to create a shallow depth of field, or use a slow shutter speed to blur the action, your best tool for the job is a ND filter.
+ND filters are dark and effectively reduce exposure, whether shutter speed or aperture value.
+For example, if you are shooting on a very bright day and want a wide-open f stop to create a shallow depth of field or use a slow shutter speed to blur the action, your best tool for the job is an ND filter.

 Without ND Filters